roboneurolibre/amateur-science/paper.md

 Worldwide patent applications classification (1910 - 2023).
 Source: [WIPO](https://patentscope.wipo.int/) Patentscope.
 :::

 Relative proportion of worldwide patent applications classified by research/company and solo inventor from 1910 to 2023.
 The data shows an initial predominance of Solo Inventor patents and the steady increase of Research/Company patents during the mid-20th century, showing the professionalization of science.
-See Appendix A [](#appendixa) for more detail on the methodology used.
+See [](#appendixa) for more detail on the methodology used.

 Though the scientific institutions of the 20th century had become more open to women and ethnic minorities, amateurs were more marginalized than ever.
 A few fields maintained a role for amateur involvement: astronomers and naturalists in particular continued making new discoveries in their fields, and tinkering with radio and electrical systems in home workshops was a popular hobby for many amateur inventors.
 But compared to professional scientists, amateur research was given little credit or legitimacy during this period, and the tools needed to conduct cutting-edge research in many fields were totally inaccessible to the lay public